ycoco/office-ui-fabric-react/odsp-shared-sharing/docs/integration.md

     - Production URL: *https://admin.onedrive.com/share*
     - Dogfood URL: *https://www.onedrive-tst.com/share*
 2. Host provides a context object (reference [`ISharingContextInformation`](../src/interfaces/ISharingContextInformation.ts)) so the UI can render.
-    - If using an iframe, provide this information via a JSON-stringfied string in a POST request of the microservice URL.
+    - If using an iframe, provide this information via a JSON-stringfied string in a POST request of the microservice URL in a parameter called "context".
     - If using a WebView, your app must expose a JavaScript function (via `window.external`) called `GetSharingContextInformation` that returns the context object as a JSON object or JSON-stringified string.
 3. Host listens for a "ready" event from the UI, and then proceeds to dismiss loading UI and show the sharing UI.
     - If using an iframe, listen for a "share_ready" POST message.